tmscarla/spotify-recsys-challenge/run/README.md

  You can find the matrices used in the *final_npz_main* and *final_npz_creative* folders and can be rebuilt following the steps below.

 ### Rebuild from scratch
-NB: all the steps needs the virtual environment to be active
+All the steps needs the **virtual environment** to be active, if you have not activated it yet, place yourself in the root folder of the project and run the following command:
+> $  source py3e/bin/activate

 #### Main track

-1. Rebuild or download the tuned matrices of the tuned single algorithms
+1. Rebuild the tuned matrices of the single algorithms

-    > recommenders/script/main/generate_all_npz.sh offline
-      recommenders/script/main/generate_icm_layer.sh offline

-    > recommenders/script/main/generate_all_npz.sh online
+    > $ recommenders/script/main/generate_all_npz.sh online

-      recommenders/script/main/generate_icm_layer.sh online
+    > $ recommenders/script/main/generate_icm_layer.sh online

     The matrices created are already with the parameters used for the final submission for every category.
     The processes for each matrix cam be found in the relative python script.